Disability Support Services

 The office’s mission is consistent with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

-After a student discloses the nature of her or his disability, the director of counseling and disability support services works with her or him to arrange reasonable accommodations.
+After a student discloses the nature of her or his disability, the Director of Disability Support Services works with her or him to arrange reasonable accommodations.
 All shared information is confidential and will not be released without a student’s written consent.